Blue Wildebeest: Profile and Information

 The blue wildebeest is known to exhibit sexual dimorphism, with males being darker and larger than females.

-The average lifespan of the blue wildebeest is 20 years in the wild and in captivity, they are known to live for approximately 21 years.
+The average lifespan of the blue wildebeest is 20 years, and in captivity, they are known to live for approximately 21 years.
 The oldest known specimen in captivity lived for 24.3 years.

-Blue wildebeest are broad-shouldered antelopes that have a distinctive, robust muzzle and a muscular, front-heavy appearance.
+Blue wildebeest are broad-shouldered antelopes with a distinctive, robust muzzle and a muscular, front-heavy appearance.

-Young blue wildebeest are born with tawny brown fur and begin to take on their adult colouration at the age of 2 months.
+Young blue wildebeest are born with tawny brown fur and begin to take on their adult coloration at the age of 2 months.

-The adults’ colouration ranges from a bluish-grey to deep slate or even greyish brown.
+The adults’ coloration ranges from a bluish-grey to deep slate or greyish brown.
 The flanks and back are slightly lighter than the underpants and ventral surface.

-The manes of both the male and female appear long, thick, stiff, and jet black, the same colour as the face and tail.
+The male and female manes appear long, thick, stiff, and jet black, the same color as the face and tail.

 While the manes of the eastern and western white-bearded wildebeest are lank, those of the common wildebeest and Nyassalan wildebeest stick up.